zdellaert/ZD_Putnam_Lab_Notebook/_posts/2026-02-19-Qiagen-RNeasy-Decalc.md

 | Scroll - POR_6 (EDTA 72hr, **Sucrose 5hr**) |  9.16 ng/uL         | conc. too low, rerun with HS |

 Full results can be found [here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/tapestation/2026-03-03.pdf)

+## **YAY!** We have tissue scrolls with RINs at 6.9 for POC and > 7 for POR.
+The non-sucrose slides still don't look like the morphology we want, but this is major progress.